datalad-handbook/book/docs/basics/101-120-sharelocal.rst

 something you wanted to look into soon, anyway.

-This is one exciting aspect of DataLad datasets has yet been missing from this course yet: How does one share a dataset?
+This is one exciting aspect of DataLad datasets has yet been missing from this course: How does one share a dataset?
 In this section, we will cover the simplest way of sharing a dataset: on a local or shared filesystem, via an installation with a path as a source.